ljmotley/ljmotley-template/README.md

 # Project template

+Some small additions to Jonathan Dingel's project template.
+Below are his words:

 This repository contains a project template.
 I intend this repo as the common starting point for research projects.
 It can also be used to onboard new co-authors and research assistants.